 - Discussion of the permanency of the decision to relinquish a child(ren).

-- Discussion of life long loss and grief issues that include, but are not limited to, helping the birth parent(s) identify and understand the present emotional impact of the relinquishment decision and gain an understanding of possible future grief-related emotions and behaviors.
+- Discussion of lifelong loss and grief issues that include, but are not limited to, helping the birth parent(s) identify and understand the present emotional impact of the relinquishment decision, and gaining an understanding of possible future grief-related emotions and behaviors.

-- Discussion of the birth parent(s) and birth families social developmental history, including the gathering of information regarding previous losses and life stability.
+- Discussion of the birth parent(s) and birth family’s social developmental history, including the gathering of information regarding previous losses and life stability.

 - An assessment of the birth parent(s) ability to understand the consequences of the relinquishment decision and her/his ability to intellectually and emotionally understand the options.